Train the Trainer for colleges

 - Learn practical techniques to train other staff to tackle homophobic bullying and celebrate difference.

-- Gain an overview of the current state of homophobic bullying and its impact on pupil achievement and college performance.
+- Gain an overview of the current state of homophobic bullying and its impact on learner achievement and college performance.

-- Find out how to meet your Ofsted and legal requirements under the 2012 inspection framework and the Equality Act 2010.
+- Find out how to meet your Ofsted and legal requirements under the Equality Act 2010.

 - Be inspired by best practice from other colleges.